wp-plugins/socials-ignited/readme.txt

 3. Actual output

 == Changelog ==

+= 1.8.2 =
+* Renamed a few functions as they could cause collisions if specific themes were enabled.

 = 1.8.1 =
 * Fixed an issue where no repeating fields could be created on newly dragged widgets.